fujiwaratofushop/country-search/README.md

 ### 4. ⚙️ Performance Optimizations

 - **Debounced input**: The suggestive input is debounced to reduce unnecessary API calls.
-- **Optimized backend payloads**: Only the necessary fields are fetched from MongoDB (or will be in future refinements).
+- **Optimized backend payloads**: Only the necessary fields are fetched from MongoDB.
 - **Pagination & sorting**: Supported via query params and exposed in the UI via a SortBy dropdown.

-I plan to integrate client-side caching (with SWR or React Query) to further improve responsiveness and reduce load.
+- **Caching**: Centralized caching mechanism using a custom hook (useWithCache) that wraps around fetch calls in all data-related hooks.
+It stores results in a shared in-memory cache using key-based lookups to avoid redundant network requests.

+Prefetching can be implemented with SWR.

 ### 5. 🧰 Code Quality and Maintainability